CatChenal/mcce_dev/specs/Enforce_MCCE_formats.md

 The format of these files is the following:

 Line 1: Experimental variables for temperature (K), pH and eH; MUST start with "T".
-Line 2: The method used to generate the microstates; MUST start with "METHODS".
+Line 2: The method used to generate the microstates; MUST start with "METHOD".
 Line 3: Fixed conformers line: N_FIXED (integer):FIXED_CONF_IDX (space-separated list).
 Line 4: Free residues line: N_FREE (integer):FREE_CONF_IDX (grouped & space-separated list).
 The conformer
         indices are grouped by residue using " ;" as a delimiter.